UAB vs. North Texas NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 47, is 10.5 points fewer than Saturday's over/under.
+- The two teams combine to score 47 points per game, 10.5 less than the over/under in this contest.

-- This contest's over/under is 5.0 points greater than the 52.5 these two squads combine to surrender per game this season.
+- This contest's over/under is 5.0 points above the 52.5 these two squads combine to allow per game this season.

-- The Blazers and their opponents score an average of 44.0 points per game, 13.5 fewer than Saturday's total.
+- Blazers games have an average total of 44.0 points this season, 13.5 fewer than Saturday's over/under.

-- In 2021, games involving the Mean Green have averaged a total of 74.3 points, 16.8 more than the set total in this contest.
+- The 75.0 PPG average total in Mean Green games this season is 17.5 points more than this game's over/under.

 UAB Stats and Trends